 But what if your instant coffee experience could not only be “not that bad,” but could actually be pretty good?

 Introduce, Specialty Instant Coffee.
 In short, this instant is made with high-quality specialty grade coffee, using the highest quality instant coffee production and storage.

 In this feature, I’m going to share with you Voila, but you can also find similar products from Sudden Coffee and Swift Cup.

 Above you can enjoy my personal review of Voila on Coffee Lovers TV – Jesse and I also talked about Voila on Coffee Lovers Radio:

 I’ve had the pleasure of enjoying Voila for a bit now, trying it out in a variety of situations.

-No matter how good you are at making instant coffee, you can’t get around the extreme volatile nature of coffee.
+No matter how good you are at making instant coffee, you can’t get around the extremely volatile nature of coffee.

 That experience is what obsesses us all about coffee.

-And that is why there are these companies trying to capture the magic of well made specialty coffee in instant format.
-Because no matter what you do, there’s always going to be a time and place where the ease of simply opening a packet and dumping in water is going to take precidence over quality.
+And that is why there are these companies trying to capture the magic of well-made specialty coffee in instant format.
+Because no matter what you do, there’s always going to be a time and place where the ease of simply opening a packet and dumping in water is going to take precedence over quality.

 So why not try to combine the two?